DishengTang/dishengtang.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I'm Disheng Tang, a PhD student in the School of Life Sciences at Tsinghua University.
 My research interests include computational neuroscience and dynamic network.
 I'm currently under the supervision of Prof. Xiaoxuan Jia.
-I'm interested in exploring how the dynamic interacting patterns of neurons encode the visual stimulus information.

 Education and research background
 ======